Phonological history of English close back vowels: Historical development

 The Old English vowels included a pair of short and long close back vowels, /u/ and /uː/, both written u (the longer vowel is often distinguished as ū in modern editions of Old English texts).
 There was also a pair of back vowels of mid-height, /o/ and /oː/, both of which were written o (the longer vowel is often ō in modern editions).

 The same four vowels existed in the Middle English system.
 The short vowels were still written u and o, but long /uː/ came to be spelt as ou, and /oː/ as oo.
-Generally, the Middle English vowels descended from the corresponding Old English ones, but there were certain alternative developments: see Phonological history of Old English#Changes leading up to Middle and Modern English.
+Generally, the Middle English vowels descended from the corresponding Old English ones, but there were certain alternative developments.

-The Middle English open syllable lengthening caused short /o/ to be mostly lengthened to /ɔː/ (an opener back vowel) in open syllables; this development can be seen in words like nose.
+The Middle English open syllable lengthening caused short /o/ to be mostly lengthened to /ɔː/ (an opener back vowel) in open syllables, a development that can be seen in words like nose.
 During the Great Vowel Shift, Middle English long /oː/ was raised to /uː/ in words like moon; Middle English long /uː/ was diphthongised, becoming the present-day /aʊ/, as in mouse; and Middle English /ɔː/ of nose was raised and later diphthongized, leading to present-day /oʊ ~ əʊ/.

 At some point, short /u/ developed into a lax, near-close near-back rounded vowel, /ʊ/, as found in words like put.
 (Similarly, short /i/ has become /ɪ/.)
 According to Roger Lass, the laxing occurred in the 17th century, but other linguists have suggested that it may have taken place much earlier.
 The short /o/ remaining in words like lot has also been lowered and, in some accents, unrounded (see open back vowels).